supersorbet/OTCSwap-BrainERC20Validation/README.md

 ---

-- **🎯 Validated Trades**: Support for "Brain tokens" from the BasedBrains NFT ecosystem
+- **🎯 Validated Trades**: Support for "Brain tokens" from the BasedAI Brains NFTs
 - **⚡ Optimized**: Bitmap-based storage, ~80% reduction in tracking operations
-- **🔄 Upgradeable**: UUPS- TO REMOVE AND DEPLOY AS IMMUTABLE, simply remove the UUPS logic and use a base contstructor instead of initializer.
+- **🔄 Upgradeable**: UUPS- simply remove the UUPS logic/libs and use a base contstructor instead of initializer.
 - **📊 Market Analytics**: Price discovery and token market data aggregation

 ---

 ## 🏗️ **Architecture**

-### Core Contracts
+### Core

 | Contract | Description | Purpose |
 |----------|-------------|---------|